liammclennan/maths/Probability.md

 Shows all possible outcomes of an experiment.
 The first branches have marginal probabilities.
 Subsequent branches have conditional probabilities.
 The probabilities of the leaf nodes sum to `1`.

+## Probability Density Function

+Function that gives a probability as a distribution.
+Area under the curve must equal 1.
+Used to find the probability of a probability being in a particular range by integrating that part of the function.

+## Cumulative Density Function

+Gives the probability that

 <script>
 </script>